counsyl/stor/docs/settings.rst

 Settings
 ========

-Provides global settings and options for methods such as `SwiftPath.upload` and `SwiftPath.download`.
+Provides global settings and options for accessing OBS services like swift and configuring methods such as `SwiftPath.upload` and `SwiftPath.download`.

 Settings are stored internally as nested dictionaries.
 When using `update` or `use`, this dictionary structure should be followed.